 4. Versioning and rollback.
 Every save is a version.
 Every version is reversible.
 If a Friday afternoon change tanks Monday's approval rate, you roll back in one click and you keep the audit log of what happened.

 5. Per-decision audit trail.
-For any application, on any date, you should be able to pull up: the policy version that ran, the path the application took through the canvas, the inputs at each node, the final decision, and who deployed that policy version.
+For any application, on any date, you should be able to pull up: the policy version that ran, the rules the application matched in order, the inputs at each step, the final decision, and who deployed that policy version.
 This is the artifact regulators want to see.

-Examples of policy you should be able to edit yourself
+Examples of policy you should be able to change yourself

-The test of a no-code builder is whether a credit officer can make the changes they actually need to make, without help.
+The test of any tool in this category is whether a credit or risk officer can make the changes they actually need to make, without help, and trust that the change is live everywhere at once.
 Concrete examples we see weekly at Floowed:

 - Cut-off score: raise the auto-approve threshold from 700 to 720 because last quarter's vintage is running hot.